 “Early modernity: 1500–1789 (or 1453–1789 in traditional historiography)”

 The basic or core structure of the ages and sub-periods are established by the geometric application of dwads as described above.
 However, another structure can be derived from the core ages and their sub-periods that provide great utilitarian value.
 This alternate structure is based on the intersection of waves.
 Each age (and sub-period) is a wave.
 When a new period start, its power is weak and it gradually build up its momentum until its end then washes over the following period.
 But at which point does the growing period overtake the influence of the previous period.
 For example, when does the growing power of the current Age of Aquarius overtake the Pisces tsunami from the previous Age of Pisces?
 The answer is the midway point.
 Midway through the Age of Aquarius is 2503 AD.
-Past this point the Pisces age overflow continues, but is now subordinate to Aquarius or only equal in strength.
+Past this point the Pisces age overflow continues, but is either subordinate to Aquarius or only equal in strength (my research is suggesting that they are more likley to be equal).

 A similar situation occurred with the Pisces age which had its own tussle with Aries an age before, and around 360 AD Pisces overtook Aries and became the dominant sign.
 Therefore from 360 AD to 2503 AD Pisces is found first in the Aries-Pisces age (713 BC – 1433 AD) then in the Pisces-Aquarius age (1433 AD – 3581 AD).
 But between 360 AD and 2503 AD Pisces is the king pin, and so this period is labelled the ‘Pisces quasi age’.
 The same approach can be taken with sub-ages, micro-ages, nano-ages and their respective decans to produce quasi sub-ages, quasi micro-ages and quasi nano-ages plus quasi decans associated with all these sub-periods.